 Mostly we take a fair amount of time before buying a used car.
 Unlike a new car, you have to check the vehicle thoroughly including exterior, interior, and engine.
 However, there is a whole new issues after buying the vehicle.
 As the car is used and an most probably an old model, hence, it needs extra attention.
 In this article, I am going to share my personal experience with you of buying a used car and what should you after buying an old car.
 Hopefully this would be helpful.

 I bought my first car for $200 as that was all my pocket would allow as a student studying in America back in 1976.
 Within a matter of 6 months, I had spent five times the amount I paid for it initially (by then I had gotten a job that paid a little more).
 And continued to spend to keep it running till I was able to buy a new Toyota pickup.

 You have to remember that the older the car, the older the parts, and the bigger the repair bills.
 But you can minimize the amount spent on the used car you have just purchased by following the below mentioned few steps:

-- Change all oils, not just the engine oil.
-This way you can keep a record of the maintenance work carried out plus your car will run better.
+Not just the engine oil.
+This way, you can keep a record of the maintenance work carried out, plus your car will run better.

-- Change all filters; oil, air, fuel, transmission (automatic transmissions only).
+Get all filters changed including oil, air, fuel, transmission (automatic transmissions only).
 But make sure you use good quality filters.

-- Change tyres if necessary.
-Otherwise get the tyres balanced and have the wheel alignment carried out.
+Check the condition of the tyres after buying the vehicle and if feels essential, get them changed.
+Otherwise, get the tyres balanced and have the wheel alignment carried out.

-Owning a car can be a lot of fun but keeping it that way requires some care on your part.
-So try to study the Owner’s Manual and keep a logbook of the fuel consumed and the repairs and maintenance carried out.
+Owning a vehicle can be a lot of fun, but keeping it that way requires some care on your part.
+So try to study the Owner’s Manual and keep a logbook of the fuel consumed, and the repairs and maintenance carried out.